-(a) Data for people by language spoken at home 2001, 2006 and 2011 are not comparable as they are sourced from different Census Collections.

-(b) This list of languages consists of the most common Language Spoken at Home responses as reported in the 2001 Census.

-(d) Chinese languages comprise Cantonese, Mandarin, Chinese not further defined (nfd), Hakka, Hokkien, Teochew, Wu and Chinese not elsewhere classified (nec).

-(e) In 2006 Tagalog and Filipino have been identified individually; in 2001 they were classed as one language.

-(f) Iranic languages comprise Persian (excluding Dari), Dari, Iranic nfd, Kurdish, Pashto, Balochi and Iranic nec.

-(g) Comprises languages not identified individually, inadequately described and non-verbal so described.
+- (a) Data for people by language spoken at home 2001, 2006 and 2011 are not comparable as they are sourced from different Census Collections. - (b) This list of languages consists of the most common Language Spoken at Home responses as reported in the 2001 Census. - (c) Includes Other Territories. - (d) Chinese languages comprise Cantonese, Mandarin, Chinese not further defined (nfd), Hakka, Hokkien, Teochew, Wu and Chinese not elsewhere classified (nec). - (e) In 2006 Tagalog and Filipino have been identified individually; in 2001 they were classed as one language. - (f) Iranic languages comprise Persian (excluding Dari), Dari, Iranic nfd, Kurdish, Pashto, Balochi and Iranic nec. - (g) Comprises languages not identified individually, inadequately described and nonverbal so described. - Nil or rounded to zero.